Yann39/java-wasm-teavm/README.md

 Potential uses :

-- Training (Wordpress, Linux, Python, etc.)
+- Training, easily give users a ready-to-use environment (i.e. WordPress, Linux, Python, etc.)
 - Testing new architectures, new distributions, etc.
-- Libraries (shared across different systems / languages)
+- Libraries (shared across different systems / languages), even if TeaVM is not designed for this currently

 # Java - TeaVM